noInfoPath/noInfoPath-data/docs/noinfopath-data.md

 |data|Object|Name Value Pairs|
 |noTransaction|Object|The noTransaction object that will commit changes to the NoInfoPath changes table for data synchronization|

+Returns an AngularJS Promise.

+When resolving the primary key of the object to update the id value must exist.
+If it does not an exception is thrown.

+When updating a record in the WebSQL DB all tables are expected to have the `tracking columns`: ModifiedBy, ModifiedDate.
+The values for these column are automatically set on the object being updated in the DB.

 ### noDestroy(data, noTransaction)

 Deletes a record from the websql database based on the Primary Key of the data provided.